In this article, I’ve outlined some termite prevention tips to help protect your structures from termites.

 Next, you’ll clean the stumps and dead trees.
 Termites love the wood cellulose from the stumps and dead trees.
 Therefore, remove these dead food sources to prevent attacks from termites.

 Prevent bushy gardens and climbing plants from growing around your structures and house.
-Such plants may provides food for the termites plus a ladders for the insects to climb onto wooden parts of your structures.
+Such plants may provide food for the termites plus a ladder for the insects to climb onto wooden parts of your structures.

 3. Inspect and Repair Termite Shielding

 Keenly inspect and repair any broken or compromised termite shielding.
-These would allow you to easily detect the presence of termites during the random inspections.
+These would allow you to detect the presence of termites during random inspections easily.

 Also, ensure that you uproot any roots that may be tending to break into the house foundation.
-Avoid planting trees that have strong roots that could break the slab and allow termites to gain entry into your house.
+Avoid planting trees with strong roots that could break the slab and allow termites to gain entry into your house.

-Remove all the timber form-work as this may provide and easy avenue for the termite to attack your house.
+Remove all the timber form-work as this may provide an easy avenue for the termite to attack your house.
 Finally, don’ dump air conditioning liquids or hot water near the house foundation.

-For the outdoor spaces, termite prevention is an equally tasking job for homeowners.
-Thus, below I’ve outlined the steps you an take to protect the exterior of your house including the perimeter.
+For the outdoor spaces, termite prevention is an equal tasking job for homeowners.
+Thus, below I’ve outlined the steps you can take to protect the exterior of your house, including the perimeter.